omni-us/jsonargparse/README.rst

 The content of a file that a :class:`.Path` instance references can be read by using the :py:meth:`.Path.get_content` method.
 For the previous example would be :code:`info_db = cfg.databases.info.get_content()`.

-Adding arguments with path types is equivalent to adding using for example :code:`action=ActionPath(mode='fr')` instead of a :code:`type=Path_fr`.
-However, the type option is preferred.

 An argument with a path type can be given :code:`nargs='+'` to parse multiple paths.
 But it might also be wanted to parse a list of paths found in a plain